Having an operation as a day case patient (under a general anaesthetic)

 Please read the following points carefully

-Please make sure that the patient rests for 24 to 48 hours after their operation, and that you stay with them for the first 24 hours.
+Please make sure that the patient rests for 24 to 48 hours after their operation.
+Please stay with them for the first 24 hours.

 Please offer them light meals and plenty of fluids.